jeonghonkim/IBM_Data_Engineering/README.md

 2. Python for Data Science, AI & Development - [Completed] You will learn Python fundamentals, including data structures and data analysis, complete hands-on exercises throughout the course modules, and create a final project to demonstrate your new skills.
+By the end of this course, you’ll feel comfortable creating basic programs, working with data, and solving real-world problems in Python.
+You’ll gain a strong foundation for more advanced learning in the field, and develop skills to help advance your career.

 3. Python Project for Data Engineering - [Completed] This mini-course is intended to apply foundational Python skills by implementing different techniques to collect and work with